 Telecom Industry Challenges Explained

-For all the opportunities that come with an industry transformation, enormous challenges also arise, including competitive, regulatory, financial and environmental — as well as technological.
+For all the opportunities that come with an industry transformation, enormous challenges also arise, including competitive, regulatory, financial, and environmental—as well as technological.
 For example, 5G is a major change agent that demonstrates how technology and competition are revamping the state of play in the telecom industry.
 Major U.S. telecom companies began rolling out this latest generation of wireless technology in 2019 amid great fanfare, since its higher performance could catalyze new types of services for consumers and businesses.
 However, this hasn’t been without its challenges.
-Among them: 5G is still not available nationwide, most of the exciting new services that were promised are yet to materialize and interoperability among various networks and devices remains a hindrance.
-Still, 5G is already making a big difference in the following ways.
+Among them: some of the most exciting new services that were promised didn’t materialize, leading to a more recent rollout of a technology called 5G Advanced (5GA, more on this later).
+Still, 5G was already covering 88% of the North American population in the first half of 2025, according to 5G Americas, and making a big difference in the following ways.

-- New services: 5G wireless technology delivers faster speeds (over 100 Mbps), lower transmission delays (aka latency) and greater reliability (advertised at 99% or better) than previous technologies.
+- New services: 5G wireless technology delivers faster speeds (with top download speeds of about 300 Mbps), lower transmission delays (aka latency) and greater reliability (advertised at 99% or better) than previous technologies.
 5G’s use is growing as a replacement for wireline access to homes and offices, as well as for mobile broadband services.
-The technology opens the door to many possibilities that have yet to be tapped — and other applications still to be defined.
+The technology opens the door to many possibilities that have yet to be tapped—and other applications still to be defined.
 For consumers, new capabilities are expected to include augmented and virtual reality gaming, as well as more immersive live video streaming.
 Examples of 5G’s application in business include diagnostics for industrial equipment and remote patient monitoring in healthcare.
 The benefits of 5G are being bolstered by edge computing, which decentralizes telecom network control as it moves powerful data processors closer to customers and connects billions of devices on the Internet of Things (IoT).

 - More business opportunities: 5G, in turn, is disrupting the dominant wireless telephone and cable companies’ historical hold on the U.S. telecom market.
 The technology increases opportunities for competitive service providers, such as mobile virtual network operators catering to consumers and network-as-a-service (NaaS) providers of enterprise services.
 Meanwhile, small and midsize businesses have also tapped into new opportunities created by the scale of the buildout of the 5G network and IoT as equipment and software suppliers.